 What we crave in our increasingly polarized world where we feel helpless is to be together with like-minded people doing what we love!

-My daughter Reiko and I studied this phenomenon over the past five years as we researched and wrote our book Fanocracy: Turning Fans into Customers and Customers into Fans which will release January 7, 2020 from the Portfolio division of Penguin Random House.
+My daughter Reiko and I studied this phenomenon over the past five years as we researched and wrote our book Fanocracy: Turning Fans into Customers and Customers into Fans, which came out on January 7th.

 As we wrote in our book, the pendulum has swung too far in the direction of superficial and polarizing online communications at a time when people are hungry for true human connection.